-- It is extremely difficult, if not impossible, for a single book to do justice to the multiple facets of CFD and ACA including theoretical aspects and practical applications. - The principal focus of this presentation is on the status and prospects of the effectiveness of ACA for aircraft design. - The intention is to COMPLEMENT, NOT DUPLICATE, what is extensively covered in many excellent CFD and ACA books.
+- It is extremely difficult, if not impossible, for a single book to do justice to the multiple facets of CFD and ACA including theoretical aspects and practical applications. - Our main focus is on the current status and future prospects of the effectiveness of ACA for aircraft design. - The intention is to COMPLEMENT, NOT DUPLICATE, what is extensively covered in many excellent CFD and ACA books.